hideyov/wp_sakura_hideyov56/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 * Ability to hide admin login page.
 Rename your WordPress login page URL so that bots and hackers cannot access your real WordPress login URL.
 This feature allows you to change the default login page (wp-login.php) to something you configure.
 * Ability to use Login Honeypot which will helps reduce brute force login attempts by robots.

-= WhoIs Lookup =
-* Perform a WhoIs lookup of a suspicious host or IP address and get full details.

 = Security Scanner =
 * The file change detection scanner can alert you if any files have changed in your WordPress system.
 You can then investigate and see if that was a legitimate change or some bad code was injected.